prasad89/linux-alias-collection/README.md

 - **system-cleanup**: Tired of digital junk cluttering your system?
 We'll sweep it away like it's nothing!
 - **docker-cleanup**: Say goodbye to the docker clutter.
 We tidy up those containers and images, leaving your system sleek and docker-licious!

-Get ready to command Ubuntu like a wizard with our shortcut spells!
+Get ready to command Linux like a wizard with our shortcut spells!